 3. Understand the four Ps

-This is a very old principle but still has validity.
+This is a very old principle but it still has validity.
 The four Ps - Product, Price, Place, Promotion - are the basic foundations of a successful retail business.

 You need products that your customers want to buy, and a product range that will satisfy your customers' needs and desires.
 The products must also deliver a profit for you to have a successful business.